-A one-quarter course to introduce the principles of physics (mechanics, heat, light and sound) as they apply to the respective trade areas.
+A one-quarter course to introduce the principles of physics as they apply to the respective trade areas.

 COMMUNICATIONS

 A one-quarter course that provides practice in observing and working with the conventional usages of spelling, punctuation, capitalization and grammar in both written and oral communications.
 Individual speech analysis, business and social conversation, demonstrations and explanations aimed at overcoming common errors in everyday speech are included in this class.